Automate ArcGIS Enterprise Portal Administration with Organization Webhooks and FME Flow

 12_share.png

-Note: to share an editable feature layer with Everyone (public), you must first enable Public Data Collection in the feature layer’s settings
+Note: To share an editable feature layer with Everyone (public), you must first enable Public Data Collection in the feature layer’s settings

 Check the Automation Log File again in FME Flow (you may need to refresh the page).